Venous thrombosis: Mixed

 The overall absolute risk of venous thrombosis per 100,000 woman years in current use of combined oral contraceptives is approximately 60, compared to 30 in non-users.
 The risk of thromboembolism varies with different types of birth control pills; Compared with combined oral contraceptives containing levonorgestrel (LNG), and with the same dose of estrogen and duration of use, the rate ratio of deep vein thrombosis for combined oral contraceptives with norethisterone is 0.98, with norgestimate 1.19, with desogestrel (DSG) 1.82, with gestodene 1.86, with drospirenone (DRSP) 1.64, and with cyproterone acetate 1.88.
 Venous thromboembolism occurs in 100–200 per 100,000 pregnant women every year.

+During antepartum and postpartum the patient is in a hyper-coagulable state caused by anatomical and hematological reasons.
+However, during postpartum the risk is increased three-fold as compared to the nine months of pregnancy.
+Hypercoagulability (also known as thrombophilia) is the increased chances for blood to clot.
+It is normal for the body to produce blood clots in the event of bleeding.
+Hypercoagulability can produce clots when it is not necessary and will be dangerous for the patient.
+The clots can be arterial or venous.
+Heart attacks and strokes are caused by arterial thromboses, while deep vein thrombosis and pulmonary embolism are caused by venous thromboses.

 Regarding family history, age has substantial effect modification.
-For people with two or more affected siblings, the highest incidence rates is found among those ≥70 years of age (390 per 100,000 in men and 370 per 100,000 in women), whereas the highest incidence ratios compared to those without affected siblings occurred at much younger ages (ratio of 4.3 among men 20 to 29 years of age and 5.5 among women 10 to 19 years of age).
+For people with two or more affected siblings, the highest incidence rate is found among those ≥70 years of age (390 per 100,000 in men and 370 per 100,000 in women), whereas the highest incidence ratios compared to those without affected siblings occurred at much younger ages (ratio of 4.3 among men 20 to 29 years of age and 5.5 among women 10 to 19 years of age).